Realization of Lie algebras and classifying spaces of crossed modules: Introduction

 \section{Introduction}

-In this text, we pursue the study of the rational homotopy type of spaces with models in complete differential graded Lie algebras (henceforth cdgl), as developed in the text, \emph{Lie algebras in Topology}, \cite{book}.
-We emphasize that in this approach, there is no requirements concerning simply connectivity or nilpotency.
-Those models are very useful.
-For instance to any finite simplicial complex is associated a cdgl $M_X$ whose homology in degree $0$ is the Malcev completion of $\pi_{1}(X)$ (\cite[Theorem 10.5]{book}).
+In this text, we pursue the study of the rational homotopy type of spaces with models in the category $\cdgl$ of complete differential graded Lie algebras, as developed in \cite{book}.
+We emphasize that in this approach, there are no requirements concerning simply connectivity or nilpotency.
+In particular, to any finite simplicial complex is associated a cdgl $M_X$ whose homology in degree $0$ is the Malcev completion of $\pi_{1}(X)$ (\cite[Theorem 10.5]{book}).

-One of the main tools in the theory is given by a cosimplicial cdgl $(\lasu_{n})$, where $\lasu_0$ is the free Lie algebra on a Maurer Cartan element in degree -1, and $\lasu_1$ is the Lawrence-Sullivan interval (see below for more details).
-This cosimplicial cdgl plays a role similar to the simplicial algebra of PL-forms on the $\Delta^n$.
-It permits to construct a realization functor from the category of complete differential graded Lie algebras to the category of simplicial sets, $\langle -\rangle\colon \cdgl \to \sset$, defined by
+One of the main tools in this theory is a cosimplicial cdgl $\lasu_{\bullet}=\{\lasu_{n}\}_{n\geq 0}$, where $\lasu_0$ is the free Lie algebra on a Maurer Cartan element in degree -1, and $\lasu_1$ is the Lawrence-Sullivan interval (see below for more details).
+This cosimplicial cdgl plays a role similar to the simplicial algebra of PL-forms on $\underline{\Delta}^{\bullet}$.
+It enables us to construct a realization functor from the category of complete differential graded Lie algebras to the category of simplicial sets, $\langle -\rangle\colon \cdgl \to \sset$, defined by

-If the Lie algebra is concentrated in degree 0, $L=L_0$, we prove in \cite{bar} that the realization functor $<L>$ is \emph{isomorphic} to the usual bar construction on the group $\mathrm{exp}\, L$, constructed on the set $L$ with the Baker-Campbell-Hausdorff product.
+If a Lie algebra $L$ is concentrated in degree 0, we proved in \cite[Theorem 0.1]{bar} that its realization $\langle L\rangle$ is \emph{isomorphic} to the usual bar construction on the group $\mathrm{exp}\, L$, constructed on the set $L$ with the Baker-Campbell-Hausdorff product.